 PTT has in place a grievance policy to receive, address and resolve grievances in a timely manner, ensuring fairness and transparency as well as confidentiality of the information provider' grievance provider.
 Employees who report a grievance can track its status visa the employee relations grievance system.
-The communication channels through which external parties can submit regarding violations of the Code of Business Ethics including the Customer Relations Center, PTT Call Center, Corporate Communications Function, the Office of the President and Corporate Secretary and the Investor Relations.
+The communication channels through which external parties can submit regarding violations of the Code of Business Ethics including the Customer Relations Center, 1365 Contact Center, Corporate Communications Function, the Office of the President and Corporate Secretary, Corporate Governance Regulation and Promotion Department and the Investor Relations Department.

-Additionally, PTT has established a channel for “Whistleblowing against Corruption’ at www.pttplc.com and through "PTT Voice" (firstname.lastname@example.org) as an mean for stakeholders to communicate if they witness or encounter any corruption-related behaviors in the organization.
+Additionally, PTT has established a channel for “Whistleblowing against Corruption’ at www.pttplc.com and through "PTT Voice" (email@example.com) as a means for stakeholders to communicate if they witness or encounter any corruption-related behaviors in the organization.
 Reported information are directed to the responsible functions to process per established procedures.
-PTT has measures regarding complaints, whistleblowing on corruption and non-compliance of the laws.
-The measures enable formulation of appropriate criteria and practice regarding complaints, whistleblowing and non-compliance against laws or corporate rules alike.
+PTT has prepared the PTT Plc’s Requirement on Complaints and Whistleblowing against Corruption, and Non-Compliance of the Laws and Corporate Regulations B.E.
+2562 (2019) The measures enable formulation of appropriate criteria and practice regarding complaints, whistleblowing and non-compliance against laws or corporate rules alike.
 This ensures transparency and streamlined approach throughout the entire organization.
 PTT has also implemented measures to protect any complainant or whistleblowers who provided relevant information and evidence on the matter.

 Code of Conduct

 The Corporate Governance, Ethical Standards and Code of Business Ethics Handbook, or CG Handbook, is a set of guidelines defining the standards of good business ethics to which PTT's employees are required to adhere.
 The CG Handbook covers good corporate governance practices and provides clear explanations of shareholders' rights, responsibility to stakeholders, and transparent disclosure of information and responsibilities of the Board of Directors, including guidelines for the Business Code of Conduct and Ethics.
-It extends to cover legal compliance; international human rights principles; political contributions; interests and conflicts of interest; confidentiality and use of insider information; treatment of customers and consumers; treatment of creditors; procurement and treatment of suppliers; community, social and environmental responsibility; treatment of employees; treatment of creditors; internal controls and auditing; receiving and offering customary gifts, assets, or other benefits; safety, health and the environment; intellectual property and use of information technology; and grievances related to corporate governance.
-Currently, PTT revised the CG Handbook to include an additional requirement on insider trading, money-laundering, and gift giving in compliance with the No Gift Policy.
+It extends to cover legal compliance; international human rights principles; prevention of money laundering; political neutrality; interests and conflicts of interest; confidentiality and use of insider information; treatment of customers and consumers; treatment of creditors; procurement and treatment of suppliers; community, social and environmental responsibility; treatment of employees; treatment of creditors; internal controls and auditing; receiving and offering customary gifts, assets, or other benefits; safety, health and the environment; intellectual property and use of information technology; grievances related to corporate governance; and compliance with the no-gift policy whereby all related parties are required not to offer gifts to any PTT employees in all occasions.
 All Board of Directors, executives and employees must sign an acknowledgment of the CG Handbook in order to demonstrate a commitment to embracing and applying best practices.
 In this way, the CG Handbook acts as a disciplinary guideline all employees strictly adhere.

 The Corporate Governance Committee is tasked with the responsibility to grant policies and management approach regarding corporate governance, operational risk management and internal control, legal and regulatory compliance, anti-corruption and bribery, sustainable management, as well as society, community, and environmental management.
 This ensures that PTT has an active campaigning to promote the importance of adhering to good governance principles.
 PTT organizes for Governance Risk and Compliance Management Committee (GRCMC), of which senior executive vice president serves as the chair.
 The said committee serves as the focal point in PTT’s Anti-Corruption Operation Center (ACOC) in State Enterprises, which responses to the state’s policy and working directions.
 The Center works to ensure integrated approach in instilling values, preventing and tackling corruption within PTT.
 Good Governance and Corporate Ethics Department establishes PTT Annual Action Plan for Good Governance and Anti-Corruption.
 This action plan has been approved by Corporate Governance Committee and PTT Board of Directors.
 Relevant functions then take actions according to the plan and policy.
 The functions also organize various forms of activities to foster responsibility per good governance principles to the Board, Management, employees and relevant personnel.
 These activities comprise GRC Camp, PTT Group CG Day, CG Tips communication, CG Do & Don’t, CG Lesson Learned through E-Mail on “CG Intranet” available in PTT Intranet.
 There is also “CG Channel” available on PTT Workplace website.
 Learning through CG E-Learning system is also available for employees in all areas as a channel to thoroughly study good governance principles and code of ethics on their own.
 E-Learning uses a number of simulations to foster awareness on the importance of ethics in businesses.
 Employees can apply what they have learn in their routine practice, as appropriate.
 There are also evaluations at the end of each lesson.
 Furthermore, ethics in business is recognizes as one of the employees’ competency, affecting their career advancement and annual performance evaluation.